alangold29/OrderMaster/replit.md

 # Overview

-This is a CRM web application designed for import/export broker companies to manage orders and track shipments.
+This is a comprehensive CRM web application designed for import/export broker companies to manage orders, track shipments, and manage company users.
 The system allows users to import historical order data from Excel files and manage orders through a modern web interface.
 The application provides comprehensive order tracking, filtering, and management capabilities with support for multiple entities like clients, exporters, importers, and producers.
+Now includes a complete user management system with role-based access control and company branding with CGM logo integration.

 # User Preferences